 Santee Cooper has long maintained a tradition of giving back to the communities and people of South Carolina.
-In 2017, employees collectively served almost 20,000 volunteer hours with educational, environmental, civic and healthcare organizations.
+Santee Cooper employees are highly involved in area United Ways.
 Our employees exemplify Santee Cooper’s mission by volunteering their time, talents and money to nonprofits throughout the state.
 Whether it is through company-sponsored events, like Celebrate The Season and Nature Scope, or activities on the weekend with Relay for Life or the American Heart Association, employees take pride in being a part of their community.

 Over the past ten years, employees have contributed nearly $5.1 million of their own money to United Ways and completed more than 170 service projects through Day of Caring and Day of Action.
 Many employees also serve on United Way boards.

 This year, our teams have volunteered at community and beach cleanups, blood drives, and teacher appreciation events, and helped customers get hurricane ready at WMBF’s Hurricane Expo.
 We also raise money for and participate in March of Dimes March for Babies, American Heart Association Heart Walk, and Give Me Shelter Color 5K each year.
 Santee Cooper employees take pride in being a part of their community and exemplify Santee Cooper’s mission by volunteering their time, talents and money.